CE Writer's Guidelines for Nurses

 - Do not write "multiple-multiple" questions, that is, those that present a list of options, then ask the test taker to choose "a and b," "a, b and c," etc.

 - Avoid the options "None of the above" and "All of the above."
-Also, avoid phrasing questions in the negative, for example, using "all of the following EXCEPT."
+Also, avoid phrasing questions in the negative, for example, using "all of the following EXCEPT" or "which of the following is NOT."

 - Limit yourself to one question that involves statistics, number of cases or the like.
 Examples: "What percentage of ventilated patients develop ventilator-associated pneumonia?"
 "How many cases of HIV/AIDS were recorded in the U.S. in 2008?"
 "What is the prevalence of migraine among U.S. women?"